top of page

 The IHSAA Boys Basketball State Championship Tournament is one the nation’s most prestigious and highly attended high school tournaments that creates the fame Hoosier Hysteria annually.
 The first tournament was held in 1911 in Bloomington but has been a mainstay in Indianapolis for most of its history, and Gainbridge Fieldhouse since the dawn of the century in 2000.

-Since 1997, the tournament has been broken into four seeds (A, 2A, 3A, and 4A based on school size) which have created a heated debate on whether or not the state should return to one seed.
-There are pros and cons for both sides, but every March four high school in the state are crowned champions with the same pomp and circumstance that other state champions preceded.
+Since 1997, the tournament has been broken into four seeds (A, 2A, 3A, and 4A based on school size) which has created a heated debate on whether or not the state should return to one seed.
+There are pros and cons for both sides, but every March four high schools in the state are crowned champions with the same pomp and circumstance that other state champions preceded.

 The tournament is still one of the most highly anticipated interscholastic boys' basketball tournaments in the United States and perhaps the planet and records\ attendance figures continue to pack the BLF to cheer on their hometown team to victory.
 It is an experience that is headed and above other state basketball tournaments in the other 49.